-This course will provide introductory practice experience to students in two health care settings: home health and long-term care.
+This course will provide introductory practice experience to students in the home health and hospice setting.
 Students will have an independent approach to learning and gain a broader understanding of these settings and the role that pharmacists may play.
+Requirement: P-3 standing.